 17. “Our House” by Madness

 “Our House” is often described as a very British song.
 And who can argue just listen to the sweet wholesome tune?
 Not to mention that Madness is a British band.
 The fiddler work done in this title contributes well to the liveliness of the song.
-If you want to listen for something light and fun, this piece will entertain you.

 18. “A Thousand Years” by Christina Perri